Isaac Mayo: Life

 The Mayos resided in historic Gresham house at Mayo's Neck plantation, parts of which had formerly been known as Cotter's Desire, Love's Neck, and Selby's Marsh.
 The plantation had previously been owned by the pirate William Cotter and wife Jane Gassaway, who purchased it two years after the death of Jane's father Colonel Nicholas Gassaway (Mysteriously, the Colonel's and his son's gravestones were both found there in different centuries, though both had lived and died at the Love's Neck residence while Gresham house was still owned and occupied by Greshams on rented land).
 Commodore Mayo also owned a farm in Elkridge and Sarah inherited Blandair from her father in 1846.

 Commodore Mayo died of a gunshot wound at Gresham house on or before the morning of May 18, 1861, the same day on which he was dismissed from the Navy by order of President Abraham Lincoln for his eloquent but aggressive letter of resignation.
 He is buried beneath a tall stone spire in the Strawberry Hill Cemetery at the US Naval Academy.

-The 2500+ resident community of Mayo, Maryland, as well as Mayo Road (route 214), the Mayo Peninsula, and Mayo School all bear his name.
+The 2500+ resident community of Mayo, Maryland, as well as Mayo Road (route 214), the Mayo Peninsula, and Mayo Elementary School all bear his name.

 Military service

 Enlistment and War of 1812

 Isaac Mayo entered service in the United States Navy at the age of 16 in 1809.
 He was first posted to the USS Wasp as a midshipman under Captain James Lawrence.
 He followed the Captain from the Wasp to the brig Argus and then the USS Hornet where he served during the War of 1812.
-He was advanced to Lieutenant on the 4th of February 1815.
+He was advanced to Lieutenant on 4 February 1815.
 He received a Congressional Medal of Valor for his actions during the war.